anton-k/reader-pattern-servant-app/README.md

   }
 ```

-and also we pass it to the local env for `GetByTag` to make it compile.
+and also we pass it to the local env for `ListTag` to make it compile.
 Again we get no errors on library level and we recompile only two modules if
 `Foo` is already defined in `DI`.